hello-robot/stretch_mujoco/docs/releasing_to_pypi.md

  1. Run `uv publish`.
 You will need an token for PyPi to accept the release.

+ 1. For larger releases, consider creating a [new Github Release](https://github.com/hello-robot/stretch_mujoco/releases/new) and posting to [the forum](https://forum.hello-robot.com/).

 ## Using the library

 ### Getting a specific version